 A student may request to withdraw from a class pending approval by the Administration.
-The request must be submitted two weeks prior to the class unless there is an emergency.
+The request must be submitted two weeks prior to the class unless there is an emergency and done by the student.
 The student will receive a W on their transcript, but it will not penalize their GPA.